Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Basic Model and Optimal Fleet Size

 The right part of Equation~\eqref{fixep} strictly increases in $\rho$.
 Therefore, for each $s>0$, there is a unique $\rho$ solution of equation~\eqref{fixep} and thus a unique equilibrium point $\nu_{\rho}$ is denoted by $\bar{y}(\rho)$ in the following.

-A Lyapunov function can be exhibited.
-It is given by \cite{velib-aofa} in a more general setting.
-It shows that all trajectories of the ODE converge to the fixed point.
+In \cite{velib-aofa}, we exhibit a Lyapunov function for this dynamics in a more general setting.
+It shows that all trajectories of the ODE converge to the unique fixed point.
 As a consequence, the steady-state empirical distribution of the system concentrates on this unique fixed point.
 This means that the limiting stationary distribution of the number of bikes at a station is this fixed point, \emph{i.e.}, a geometric distribution on $\{0,\ldots,K\}$ where the parameter $\rho$ is the solution of Equation~\eqref{fixep}.